janghw33/fundamental_c/README.md

 # PICINE

-This folder is based on Linux's C libraries and includes problems and solutions that help in understanding the C language.
+This folder is from school 42 based on Linux's C libraries and includes problems and solutions that help in understanding the C language.
 Each top-level folder contains a single PDF with several assignments.
 Solutions to each assignment are implemented in folders named `ex+number` corresponding to each task.